-Back-to-School Nights - These informal evenings held in late September provides parents with an opportunity to visit the school and meet with teachers.
+Back-to-School Nights - These informal evenings held in August provide parents with an opportunity to visit the school and meet with teachers.
 Parents are encouraged to become familiar with the content of each course, the skills being stressed, and the expectations of the teacher.
 It is also the perfect time for parents and teachers to discuss routines, class projects, assignments, tests, and homework requirements for the year.
+Parents will be afforded opportunity to meet with one another as well as the school faculty and staff.